HyperInspire/InspireFace/README.md

 We released InspireFace's Android SDK on JitPack, which you can incorporate into your android projects in the following ways.

 - Step 1.
-Add the JitPack repository to your build file.Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file add it in your root **build.gradle** at the end of repositories:

   ```groovy
   allprojects {